-What Is A Lightning Bolt, How Does A Lightning Strike Occur, And What Are The Effects Of Lightning?
+What Is A Lightning Bolt, How Does It Occur, And What Are The Effects Of Lightning?

-Most of us have experienced a lightning strike or thunderstorm.
-But what exactly is a lightning bolt, how does it occur, and what are its effects?
-We look at how lightning forms, the different types of lightning, and its consequences.
+Most of us have experienced a lightning strike during a thunderstorm at some point in our lives.
+But what exactly is a lightning bolt or strike, how does it occur, and what are its effects?

 Few of us, however, know how this phenomenon occurs and what causes it.
 In this article, we look at what precisely lightning is, how it is formed, and examine other aspects of this powerful force of nature.

 We already know that lightning is basically a very rapid and powerful discharge of electrical energy.
 But what causes such a huge electrical current to form in the first place?

 The answer lies in the movement of particles that are formed within a cloud.
 More specifically, the movement of ice crystals, graupel, and supercooled water.

 After moist air has risen high enough to cool down and condensation takes place, cloud formation takes place.
 This process alone is not enough to produce lightning.

 In a cloud where strong updrafts are present, water droplets are carried high up into the cloud formation, where it cools down to temperatures below freezing point.

 This usually occurs in a storm cloud like a cumulonimbus cloud, which is characterized by both extensive vertical development and strong updrafts.

 As a result of the low temperatures combined with the strong updrafts, a mixture of ice crystals, graupel, and supercooled water can form.